 This team is composed of the six members of the astronaut crew and the two back ups.
-The crew will perform an analog space mission in all its components: training and thorough preparation; maintain and perform repairs of their spaceship if needed; conduct scientific experiments and communicate with the ground team of MCC as would a regular space mission, during the 7-day analog mission in 2021.
-The back ups stands ready to replace an undisposed astronauts prior to launch and are therefore trained in the same manner as the crew.
+The crew will perform an analogue space mission in all its components: training and thorough preparation; maintain and perform repairs of their base if needed; conduct scientific experiments and communicate with the ground team of MCC as would a regular space mission, during the 7-day analog mission in 2021.
+The back ups stand ready to replace an undisposed astronauts prior to launch and are therefore trained in the same manner as the crew.
 The astronauts have been drafted from students all around the globe whose level of study ranges from the bachelor to the PhD.

 - Bachelor in Astronomy, 4 semesters at Universidad Católica de Chile